mlavin/django-selectable/docs/lookups.rst

     :param item: An item from the search results.
     :return: A dictionary of information for this item to be sent back to the client.

+.. py:method:: LookupBase.paginate_results(request, results, limit)

+    If :ref:`SELECTABLE_MAX_LIMIT` is defined or `limit` is passed in request.GET then `paginate_results` will return the current page using Django's built in pagination.
+See the Django docs on `pagination <https://docs.djangoproject.com/en/1.3/topics/pagination/>`_ for more info.

+    :param request: The current request object.
+    :param results: The set of all matched results.
+    :param limit: The number of results per page.
+    :return: The current `Page object <https://docs.djangoproject.com/en/1.3/topics/pagination/#page-objects>`_
+        of results.

 .. _ModelLookup: